Hridayam

 Hridayam marks the return of Merryland Studio, one of the earliest film studios in Kerala, into film production.
 The film reintroduced once obsolete audio cassettes and limited edition vinyl records in India.
 Principal photography began in February 2020, after taking a break with the surge of COVID-19 pandemic in India, filming was concluded in March 2021.
 The film was shot at KCG College of Technology in Chennai, where Vineeth, his wife Divya and his friend and actor Aju Varghese studied, and in Palakkad, Kochi, and Andhra Pradesh.

 Hridayam was released in theatres worldwide on 21 January 2022.
-It received critical acclaim from critics, who praised the direction, story, screenplay, music, score and cast's performances (particularly Pranav Mohanlal, Darshana Rajendran and Kalyani Priyadarshan).
+It received generally positive reviews from critics.
 The film grossed over ₹50 crore worldwide, becoming the 3rd highest grossing Malayalam film of the year.
 The film won two Kerala State Film Awards, including Best Film with Popular Appeal and Aesthetic Value.
-The film was one of the top rated Indian movies of 2022, by the Internet Movie Database (IMDB).

 Plot

-Arun Neelakandan, a teenager from Kerala, joins KC Tech, a popular engineering college in Chennai for his graduation.
-He falls in love with college sweetheart Darshana at the first sight.
-They grow closer after Arun is ragged by his seniors, but a few scuffles and incidents get the seniors suspended and they start dating.
-Arun accompanies his friend Antony to meet his online girlfriend, and feels attracted to her colleague.
-He lies to her, states he is single and they lean in for a kiss but they are interrupted by moral police.
-A guilt-ridden Arun confesses to Darshana, who lividly calls off the relationship.
-In the heat of their argument, they challenge each other that they will have other romantic partners better than each other.
+Arun, a teenager from Kerala, joins KCG Tech, an engineering college in Chennai for Engineering and falls in love with Darshana at first sight with whom he starts a relationship with.
+Arun accompanies his friend Antony to meet his online girlfriend and feels attracted to her colleague.
+He lies to her that he is single and leans in for a kiss but is interrupted by moral police.
+A guilt-ridden Arun confesses to Darshana, who lividly calls off their relationship.